FIMI X8 Mini : full review

 First of all, it is possible to fly the drone without a smartphone, but you will of course not have access to FPV and intelligent flight modes.
 To access these functions, a new application has been created especially for the FIMI X8 Mini: the FIMI Navi Mini application.

 The FIMI Navi Mini application is quite well done.
 The interface is simple and clean, easy to navigate, and does everything it needs to do, such as controlling all flight modes and camera settings.
 It even features a 5.8GHz WiFi mode flight that creates a direct connection between your smartphone and the drone, allowing it to be flown solely via your phone’s touch screen.
 However, this is far less comfortable and precise than controlling the camera with the remote control.
-It should be noted that during our flight tests, it did not crash once.
+Based on available feedback, the application appears generally stable and does not suffer from recurring crashes.

 In terms of intelligent flight modes, the FIMI X8 Mini is no match for the DJI Mavic Mini and Mini 2.
 It comes with the same flight modes as the original FIMI X8 drone, and this is clearly one of its great strengths.